-LECE2310 Early Literacy Development CL3 L0 CR3
+LECE2310 Early Literacy Development

-Early Literacy Development involves listening, speaking, drawing, singing and acting, as well as reading.
+singing and acting, as well as reading.
 It includes all the ways children communicate ideas and receive those of others.
 This course will focus on concepts underlying early literacy development and using children's literature and creative activities to enable students to develop a repertoire of experiences and a portfolio of resources to enhance emergent literacy in young children.

-Early Childhood Education LECE2610 Practicum II
+LECE2610 Early Childhood Education Practicum II

-The student works in a licensed and approved setting under the supervision of a qualified professional to acquire the advanced skills required for greater autonomy in the planning and implementation of activities for young children.
-Periodic conferences between the student, supervisor and the practicum instructor are held to evaluate the student's progress.
-At the close of the semester, the student submits detailed documentation relating theory, practice, and the student's learning experiences at the practicum site.
-Work at the practicum site along with peer review, self-reflection and disclosure combine to create a structure that promotes and supports personal and professional growth.
-(Prerequisites: LECE1610)
+The student works in a licensed and approved setting under the of observation in the after-school environment. supervision of a qualified professional to acquire the advanced LEDU2000 Teaching and Learning (3 Credits) skills required for greater autonomy in the planning and imple-This course studies principles of curriculum, organizations, and mentation of activities for young children.
+Periodic conferences teaching methods through supervised observation and participabetween the student, supervisor and the practicum instructor are tion in a public school.
+This course introduces the student to held to evaluate the student's progress.
+At the close of the semesrubric evaluation and learning styles, lesson planning, and curter, the student submits detailed documentation relating theory, riculum delivery.
+(Prerequisite: LEDU1200) practice, and the student's learning experiences at the practicum LEDU2040 Special Education Behavior Methods site.
+Work at the practicum site along with peer review, self-reflecand Teaching Strategies (K-12) (3 Credits) tion and disclosure combine to create a structure that promotes Strategies taught include developing student's study skills through and supports personal and professional growth.
+(Prerequisites: the use of mnemonics, double column notes, reading techniques, LECE 1610)